openshift/oc-mirror/docs/usage.md

 ### Running `oc-mirror` For First Time
 To create a new full imageset, use the following command with the target directory being a new, empty location and the configuration file authored referencing the config spec for the version of oc-mirror:

-`./bin/oc-mirror --config imageset-config.yaml --dir test-create file://archives`
+`oc-mirror --config imageset-config.yaml --dir test-create file://archives`

-**Note 1:** Depending on the configuration file used, this process may download multiple-hundreds of gigabytes of data.
+> **WARNING**: Depending on the configuration file used, this process may download multiple-hundreds of gigabytes of data.
 This may take quite a while.
 Use the optional `log-level=debug` command line flag for more verbose output to track command execution.

-**Note 2:** After `oc-mirror` has finished, an imageset named mirror_seq1_000000.tar will have been created and available in your specified directory.
+**Note:** After `oc-mirror` has finished, an imageset named mirror_seq1_000000.tar will have been created and available in your specified directory.
 Use this file with `oc-mirror` to mirror the imageset to a disconnected registry:

-`./bin/oc-mirror --from archives --dir test-publish docker://localhost:5000`
+`oc-mirror --from archives --dir test-publish docker://localhost:5000`

 ### Running `oc-mirror` For Differential Updates

 Once a full imageset has been created and published, differential imagesets that contain only updated images as per the configuration file can be generated with the same command as above:

-`./bin/oc-mirror --config imageset-config.yaml --dir test-create file://archives`
+`oc-mirror --config imageset-config.yaml --dir test-create file://archives`

-**Note 1:** Depending on the configuration file used and the periodicity between running `oc-mirror`, this process may download multiple-hundreds of gigabytes of data, though differential updates should usually result in a significantly smaller imagesets.

-**Note 2:** The `--dir` value must be the same for all create runs if you use a local backend (the default option) to detect the metadata.
+**Note:** The `--dir` value must be the same for all create runs if you use a local backend (the default option) to detect the metadata.